Umayyad Mosque: Religious significance

-The mosque is the fourth holiest site of Islam.
+According to some, the mosque is the fourth holiest site of Islam.
 A Christian tradition dating to the 6th century developed an association between the former cathedral structure and John the Baptist.
 Legend had it that his head was buried there.
 Ibn al-Faqih relays that during the construction of the mosque, workers found a cave-chapel which had a box containing the head of John the Baptist, known as Yahya ibn Zakariya by Muslims.
 Upon learning of that and examining it, al-Walid I ordered the head buried under a specific pillar in the mosque that was later inlaid with marble.

-Muslim tradition holds that the mosque will be the place Jesus will return before the End of Days.

-It holds great significance to Shia and Sunni Muslims, as this was the destination of the ladies and children of the family of Muhammad, made to walk here from Iraq, following the Battle of Karbala.
-Furthermore, it was the place where they were imprisoned for 60 days.
-Two shrines commemorating the Islamic prophet Muhammad's grandson Husayn ibn Ali, whose martyrdom is frequently compared to that of John the Baptist, and Jesus, exist within the building premises.